Skip to main content

 Written by Sierra Burton

-When scanning QR codes in Mobile Fulfillment, the system uses color coding to indicate their status.
-Understanding these colors ensures you take the right actions based on your workflow.
+When scanning QR codes in Mobile Fulfillment, Goodshuffle Pro uses color coding to indicate an item's status.
+These colors help you quickly determine whether the scanned item can be used, viewed, or flagged.

-• Red – The item is not part of the project, so no action can be taken
+• 🟥 Red — The item is not part of the project.
+No action can be taken.

-• Green – The QR code was scanned correctly and can be used for actions like "View Item" or "Set Aside."
+• 🟩 Green — The QR code is valid and can be used for actions like “View Item” or “Set Aside.”

-• Yellow – The item is not in the project, but you can still view it
+• 🟨 Yellow — The item is not in the current project but is still viewable.

-• Red – The QR code is invalid and cannot be processed
+• 🟥 Red — The QR code is invalid or unrecognized by the system.

-• The Set Aside action follows the same color rules as the Pull Sheet stages or Check-In
+• The Set Aside feature uses the same logic as Pull Sheet or Check-In scans.

 Did this answer your question?